Tutor Resources

 TALC maintains a library of resources (in person and online) to help you get started with a new learner.
 Your assigned TALC mentor can also help you find suitable materials that your learner will find useful and engaging.

-• TALC tutors must meet the following requirements:
+TALC tutors must meet the following requirements:

-• Have a high school or GED diploma.
+Be at least 18 years old and have a high school or GED diploma.

-• Be able to pass a Washington State Patrol background check.
+Be able to pass a Washington State Patrol background check.

-• Possess and maintain personal medical insurance.
+Possess and maintain personal medical insurance.

-• Have compassion, patience and a sense of humor.
+Have compassion, patience, and a sense of humor.

-• Be sensitive to cultures other than your own.
+Be sensitive to cultures other than your own.

-• To become a TALC tutor, you must meet the minimum requirements (see above) and you must complete TALC’s training (also above).
+To become a TALC tutor, you must meet the minimum requirements (see above) and you must complete TALC’s training (also above).
 Training consists of in person instruction by existing TALC members, as well as a live online portion conducted by Portland Literacy Council.

-During the in person training, you will meet new and existing tutors, learn about the “each one teach one” method that makes TALC so successful for so many learners, become familiar with TALC’s library of resources, be matched with a learner with compatible interests and schedule, and be matched with a mentor within TALC.
+During the in person training, you will meet new and existing tutors, learn about the “each one teach one” method that makes TALC so successful for so many learners, become familiar with TALC’s library of resources, bematched with a learner with compatible interests and schedule, and be matched with a mentor within TALC.

 During the online training, you will learn about methods of teaching, literacy programs in the Pacific Northwest and beyond, utilizing great online resources for online tutoring, working with your learner to overcome obstacles, and much more.